zaynabnour-alghosh/VOLUNTEA/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
+> A web app that fosters collaboration between non-profits and volunteers, simplifying communication, scheduling, and appreciation.
 >
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+> VolunTea harmonizes non-profits with their volunteers, streamlining communication, scheduling and recognition.
+Administrators manage opportunities and nurture a community.
+Volunteers find purpose through this hub, where they can showcase skills, connect and create a fulfilling volunteer experience.

 ### Admin Stories

-- As an administrator, I want to be able to create a profile about our organization to showcase our mission, impact, projects, and requirements.
+- As an administrator, I want to be able to create a profile about our organization to showcase our mission, impact, and projects.
-- As an administrator, I want to be able to create and manage volunteer opportunities, so that the number of volunteers is sufficient for each event.
+- As an administrator, I want to be able to create opportunities, so that volunteers can sign up for.
 - As an administrator, I want to be able to accept or reject a volunteer’s application for a particular opportunity.
 - As an administrator, I want to be able to communicate with volunteers through messages, so I can send and receive notifications.
 - As an administrator, I want to be able to recognize our volunteers and certify them for their engagements and contributions.